BobTheZombie/Harmoniq-Studio/README.md

 items mirror the transport buttons along the top bar.
 Shortcuts are consumed so text inputs remain unaffected when invoking global commands.

-### Mixer (compact)
+### Mixer (Reaper-style)

-The redesigned mixer mirrors FL Studio’s space-efficient layout.
-Channel strips render in narrow (72 px) or wide (120 px) densities with GPU-accelerated meters and virtualization so hundreds of tracks scroll smoothly.
-Key interactions:
+The mixer now embraces a dense, Reaper-inspired presentation.
+Strips default to 76 px “narrow” lanes and expand to 120 px “wide” lanes, with zoomable geometry (80 %–150 %) so you can dial in the perfect density on high-DPI displays.
+The master bus remains pinned on the right at 1.8× width and always renders its dual true-peak meters, latency, and CPU/PDC readouts.

-- `N` / `W` toggle narrow and wide strip densities. `+` / `−` or the View → Zoom
+A capture gallery for the mixer will be published under `docs/mixer/` as the UI stabilizes.

-  commands adjust zoom between 80 % and 150 %.
+Quick interactions:

-- Hold `Ctrl` while dragging faders, pan, or width controls for fine moves;
+- `N` / `W` toggle density.
+Hold `⌘`/`Ctrl` and tap `+` or `−` (or use View → Zoom) to scale strips between 80 % and 150 %.
-  press `Alt` to reset; double-click to enter values.
-Shift-click selects multiple strips.
+- Mouse wheel scrolls the bank; `Ctrl`/`⌘` + `←`/`→` jumps eight tracks; `G` toggles per-track tinting.
+Shift-click extends selection.
-- Channel meters display oversampled true-peak with peak-hold and clip indicators.
-Clicking the clip lamp clears latches.
+- Pan and width knobs support fine adjust with `Ctrl`/`⌘`, `Alt` to reset, and double-click for numeric entry.
+Faders expose the same gesture set plus a context menu for reset and trim actions.
-- Inserts expose ten slots with drag-ready overflow menus; sends present four aux slots with pre/post toggles.
+- Inserts surface eight (narrow) or twelve (wide) visible slots with bypass dots, drag reordering, and overflow popovers.
+Sends list four or six targets with compact level sliders and pre/post toggles.
-- The master strip stays pinned on the right and shows latency, CPU usage, and peak status for the mix bus.
+- GPU meters approximate true-peak with peak-hold and clip latching—click the clip LED to clear.
+Virtualization ensures only visible strips render so sessions with hundreds of tracks stay responsive.

-Use View → Toggle Mixer (M) to hide or reveal the panel.
-Scroll with the mouse wheel to bank through strips; Ctrl + ←/→ jumps eight tracks at a time, and `G` highlights groups.
+Toggle the panel with View → Mixer or the `M` shortcut.

 ### Realtime audio and MIDI